Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Related work

-Due to the fact that the quadrotor \ac{UAV} is differentially flat \cite{mellinger2011}, an alternative to motion primitive-based planning is to directly solve the trajectory optimization problem by creating polynomial trajectories \cite{wang2022}.
-The method introduced in \cite{wang2022} has been applied along with a corridor planner in \cite{ren2022}, with performance exceeding some methods based on \ac{IL}~\cite{loquercio2021}.
-Obstacle avoidance can also be bundled with control by using an adapted version of \ac{MPC}, where obstacle avoidance can be included as a condition of trajectory optimization \cite{garimella2017}, but it is computationally demanding.
+As the quadrotor \ac{UAV} is differentially flat \cite{mellinger2011}, an alternative to motion primitive-based planning is to directly solve the trajectory optimization problem by creating polynomial trajectories \cite{wang2022}.
+The method \cite{wang2022} has been applied along with a corridor planner in \cite{ren2022}, with performance exceeding some methods based on \ac{IL}~\cite{loquercio2021}.
+Alternatively, obstacle avoidance can be included as a condition of trajectory optimization~\cite{garimella2017} in an adapted \ac{MPC} controller, though this is computationally demanding.

-Although recent methods utilizing separate mapping, planning and control modules have significantly advanced agile flight capabilities \cite{ren2022}, there has also been a growing interest in alternatives that mitigate latency, such as learning-based approaches that generate control commands directly from sensor input \cite{loquercio2021}, using either \ac{RL}~\cite{dai2020} or \ac{IL}~\cite{loquercio2021}.
+Although recent methods utilizing separate mapping, planning and control modules have significantly advanced agile flight capabilities \cite{ren2022}, alternatives mitigating latency have been explored, such as learning-based approaches that generate control commands from sensor inputs \cite{loquercio2021}, using either \ac{RL}~\cite{dai2020} or \ac{IL}~\cite{loquercio2021}.
 Although these methods produce impressive results, they embed very little prior information about the systems they are controlling, treating them instead as black boxes.
 The controller must therefore be retrained after any change to the parameters of the controlled UAV, such as mass.
 Additionally, \ac{RL} and \ac{IL} methods have very low sample efficiency \cite{heeg2024}.
-Recent research has suggested mitigating the low sample efficiency by using differentiable simulations~\cite{zhang2024}, but this approach does not mitigate the other drawbacks of learning-based methods.
+Recent research has suggested mitigating the low sample efficiency by using differentiable simulations~\cite{zhang2024}, but it does not mitigate the other drawbacks of learning-based methods.